A broken pelvis, a severed vein and a holiday ruined | CBC News

 A broken pelvis, a severed vein and a holiday ruined

-On Christmas Day, Marjolaine Rocheleau was looking forward to spending quality time with her grandson, opening presents, baking cookies and playing outside.
+Marjolaine Rocheleau had been looking forward to spending quality time on Christmas Day with her grandson opening presents, baking cookies and playing outside.

-Instead, she spent the day at CHEO waiting for updates on his condition, after seven-year-old Jayden Hunter was seriously injured in a collision on the evening of Dec.
+Instead, she spent the day at Ottawa's children's hospital waiting for updates on his condition after seven-year-old Jayden Hunter was seriously injured in a collision Dec.
 22.

-"His pelvis is broken in four different places, and also a vein in his left leg was sectioned in two, and they had to bring the vein back together," Rocheleau said of his injuries.
+"His pelvis is broken in four different places and also a vein in his left leg was sectioned in two.
+They had to bring the vein back together," Rocheleau said of his injuries.

-On the way back from visiting his cousins for the holidays, Hunter and his uncle were involved in a four-vehicle collision at the intersection of Blair and Ogilvie Road around 11:15 p.m.
+On the way back from visiting his cousins for the holidays, Hunter and his uncle were involved in a four-vehicle collision at the intersection of Blair and Ogilvie roads east of the core around 11:15 p.m.

-Hunter's uncle told Rocheleau the car was stopped at a red light when it was struck from behind, propelling it into the intersection and oncoming traffic.
+Hunter's uncle told Rocheleau the car was stopped at a red light when it was struck from behind, propelling it into oncoming traffic.

 Ottawa police said a 23-year-old man from Ottawa was arrested at the scene and charged with impaired driving causing bodily harm and dangerous driving causing bodily harm.
 The investigation is ongoing, police said in a statement.